-20. Defendants are unknown individuals and business entities who own and/or operate one or more of the e-commerce stores under the Seller Aliases identified on Schedule A and/or other seller aliases not yet known to Plaintiff.
+22. Defendants are unknown individuals and business entities who own and/or operate one or more of the e-commerce stores under the Seller Aliases identified on Schedule A and/or other seller aliases not yet known to Plaintiff.
 On information and belief, Defendants reside and/or operate in foreign jurisdictions and redistribute products from the same or similar sources in those locations.
 Defendants have the capacity to be sued pursuant to Federal Rules of Civil Procedure 17(b).

-21. On information and belief, Defendants, either individually or jointly, operate one or more e-commerce stores under the Seller Aliases listed in Schedule A attached hereto.
+23. On information and belief, Defendants, either individually or jointly, operate one or more e-commerce stores under the Seller Aliases listed in Schedule A attached hereto.
 Upon information and belief, Defendants are an interrelated group of counterfeiters working to knowingly and willfully manufacture, import, distribute, offer for sale, and sell products using unauthorized counterfeit versions of Plaintiff's Trademarks in the same transaction, occurrence, or series of transactions or occurrences.
 Tactics used by Defendants to conceal their identities and the full scope of their operation make it virtually impossible for Plaintiff to learn Defendants' true identities and the exact interworking of their network.
 In the event that Defendants provide additional credible information regarding their identities, Plaintiff will take appropriate steps to amend its Complaint.

-22. Because the Defendants are selling counterfeit products that have untested and/or unreliable formulas, the Defendants' counterfeiting activity has severe consequences.
-A counterfeit OUAI product can cause significant product failure and harm to the user.
+24. Because the Defendants are selling counterfeit products that are regulated medical devices under U.S. law, the Defendants' counterfeiting activity has severe consequences.
+A counterfeit Oral-B electric toothbrush or replacement head having just a little extra plastic material on a moving part can cause significant product failure and harm to the user.
+Indeed, purchasers of Unauthorized Products have complained of choking, split gums, distress, and swallowing scares.